Louis III, Duc d'Anjou1

 Lady Marjory Carnegie was the daughter of David Carnegie, 1st Earl of Southesk and Margaret Lindsay.1 She married, firstly, William Haliburton on 31 October 1622.1,2 She married, secondly, Robert Arbuthnott, 1st Viscount of Arbuthnott, son of Sir Robert Arbuthnott of that Ilk and Margaret Fraser, in 1639.2 She died on 22 December 1651.1

-From 31 October 1622, her married name became Haliburton.1 From 1639, her married name became Arbuthnott.1 As a result of her marriage, Lady Marjory Carnegie was styled as Viscountess of Arbuthnott on 16 November 1641.
+From 31 October 1622, her married name became Haliburton.1 From 1639, her married name became Arbuthnott.1 After her marriage, Lady Marjory Carnegie was styled as Viscountess of Arbuthnott on 16 November 1641.

 Citations